bjlkeng/bjlkeng.github.io/source/posts/label-refinery.rst

   Figure 1: The basic idea behind Label Refinery (source: [1])

 You can see at each iteration we're using the predicted labels ("Refined Label") to feed into the next model as the training labels.
-At point, the last model in the chain becomes your classifier.
+At some point, the last model in the chain becomes your classifier.
 Along the way, inexplicably, the accuracy improves.